RIKEN-RCCS/lens3/v1/doc/setting.md

 # setsebool -P httpd_can_network_connect 1
 ```

-## Start a Reverse-Proxy
+## Start a Proxy

 It is highly site dependent.

+### Required Headers

+Lens3-Api requires {"X-Remote-User"}, which holds an authenticated
+user claim.
+Lens3-Api trusts the "X-Remote-User" header passed by a
+proxy.
+Make sure the header is properly prepared by a proxy and not
+faked.

 The following headers are passed to the Lens3-Mux and Lens3-Api by a
 proxy.
-Lens3-Api requires {"X-Remote-User"}, which holds a UID of an
-authenticated user (Unix UID).
-Lens3-Mux requires {"Host",
+Lens3-Mux requires {"Host", "X-Forwarded-For",
-"X-Forwarded-For", "X-Forwarded-Host", "X-Forwarded-Server",
+"X-Forwarded-Host", "X-Forwarded-Server", "X-Forwarded-Proto",
-"X-Forwarded-Proto", "X-Real-IP"}.
-"Connection" (for keep-alive) is
+"X-Real-IP"}.
+"Connection" (for keep-alive) is forced unset for
-forced unset for Lens3-Mux.
+Lens3-Mux.
 These are all practically standard headers.

 Note {"X-Forwarded-For", "X-Forwarded-Host", "X-Forwarded-Server"} are
-set implicitly by a proxy in Apache.
+implicitly set by an Apache proxy.

-### An Authenticated User

-Lens3-Api trusts the "X-Remote-User" header passed by the proxy.
-Make
-sure the header is properly prepared by the proxy and not faked.

 ### Proxy by NGINX